"Technical glitch" - eco group's drones stall in bid to shut London's Heathrow airport

 "We've got a little technical glitch.
 The drone isn't flying," an unidentified campaigner says in the video, as another holds a drone in the air.
 Determined to avoid disruption, police invoked extra powers to move people away from the area around the airport until Sunday morning.

 "The order has been implemented to prevent criminal activity which poses a significant safety and security risk to the airport," they said in a statement.
-On Friday, they arrested two men at the airport on suspicion of conspiracy to commit a public nuisance, and said seven others had been arrested since Thursday.
+On Friday, they arrested five people in the vicinity of the airport, in addition to seven people who had been arrested on Thursday on suspicion of conspiracy to commit a public nuisance.

 Heathrow Pause is a splinter group of Extinction Rebellion, which blocked streets in central London this year.
 It had said it would fly the drones no higher than head height and had no wish to endanger life.
 Air travel accounts for just 2.5% of global carbon emissions, but the industry is attempting to reconcile airlines' growth plans with a pledge to cut carbon emissions.